doyaGu/Ballanced/README.md

 - Fixed incomplete displaying in windowed mode
 - Fixed memory checking problem
-- In-game resizing in windowed mode support
+- Support in-game resizing in windowed mode
+- Replace registry operation with using initialization file
 - ...

 ## To-Do

 The following works will be done in the future.

-- Replace registry operation with using initialization file
 - Remove dependency on `Dsetup`
 - Improve Exception Handling in **Player**
 - Add MinGW port